-The Gemara in Tractate Shabbos tells us that one of the reasons Jerusalem was destroyed was because the Jewish people disgraced the "malachei Elokim - the angels of G-d."
-The Gemara tells us that the malachei Elokim is referring to the Torah sages.
-Rebbe Yishmael tells us that there are 13 methods through which the written law can be interpreted.
+Gemara in Tractate Shabbos: One of the reasons Jerusalem was destroyed was because the Jewish people disgraced the "malachei Elokim - the angels of G-d."
+The malachei Elokim is referring to the Torah sages.

+Rebbe Yishmael: There are 13 methods through which the written law can be interpreted.
 It is only through this methodology that the interpretation of Torah is considered accurately the Word of G-d.
 Any other interpretation, which is not limited to these parameters, has no relevance to the divine.
 Despite the breadth and depth of proficiency of the Torah sage (and the genius that he may possess), he understands that he is bound by a specific structure of interpretation -regardless of his own ability to see it differently.
 Thus, the Torah sage assumes the posture of the malach - who is bound by the Word of G-d.

-Acher (Alisha ben Avuya - the rebbe of Reb Meir) was a Torah sage that had reached a unique level of Torah knowledge; however, he became a heretic.
-The Gemara explains that the reason for this is that he had "an impurity in his heart."
+Gemara: Acher (Alisha ben Avuya - the rebbe of Reb Meir) was a Torah sage that had reached a unique level of Torah knowledge; however, he became a heretic.
+The reason for this is that he had "an impurity in his heart."
 Acher had studied Greek writings, which have a sensual appeal and created a conflict that ultimately caused him to process information differently.
 He was a man of unlimited ability who wanted to go beyond the parameters that were set by the Torah.

-He rebelled against the concept of limitation - thus giving up his posture of malach.
+Acher rebelled against the concept of limitation - thus giving up his posture of malach.
 A malach functions within the context of what he was created to do.
 Similarly, a Jew, despite his ability to do differently must live within the limits that are set by the Torah.
 The Jew must do the Will of Hashem only because it is His Will and not because of his rational understanding.

-The Maharal of Prague asks, "If the Jewish people had already accepted the Torah at Sinai with the declaration of Naaseh V'nishmah why was it necessary for Hashem to hold a mountain over their heads to compel them to accept the Torah?
-The Maharal answers that it is true that the Jewish people had said Naaseh V'nishmah; however, the mountain over their heads was to demonstrate to them that they must accept the Torah because it is the Will of G-d regardless of their own preference.
+Maharal of Prague: If the Jewish people had already accepted the Torah at Sinai with the declaration of Naaseh V'nishmah why was it necessary for Hashem to hold a mountain over their heads to compel them to accept the Torah?
+It is true that the Jewish people had said Naaseh V'nishmah; however, the mountain over their heads was to demonstrate to them that they must accept the Torah because it is the Will of G-d regardless of their own preference.